Reinventing the Steel

-Reinventing the Steel is the ninth studio album by American heavy metal band Pantera, released on March 21, 2000, March 27 in the UK and April 5 in Japan, through Elektra Records and East West Records.
-This was the last studio album Pantera released before their nineteen-year breakup from November 2003 to July 2022, and it is the band's final album to feature the Abbott brothers Dimebag Darrell and Vinnie Paul, before their deaths in 2004 and 2018, respectively.
+Reinventing the Steel is the ninth and final studio album by American heavy metal band Pantera, released on March 21, 2000, March 27 in the UK and April 5 in Japan, through Elektra Records and East West Records.
+This was the last studio album Pantera released before their 19 year breakup from November 2003 to July 2022.
+Further, it is the band's final album to feature the Abbott brothers Dimebag Darrell and Vinnie Paul before their deaths in 2004 and 2018, respectively.

+The album was released at a time of intense strife for the band, especially as Phil Anselmo's heroin addiction escalated into a near-fatal overdose in 1996.
+After the release of this album, the band would fracture and eventually split due to these tensions and Anselmo's pursuance of side projects.

+Reinventing the Steel received positive reviews, although critically and commercially, it was not as successful as their previous albums, becoming Pantera's only major label album to not be certified platinum.

 Background

+After the release of The Great Southern Trendkill, Pantera was experiencing an intense period of strife between its members.
+Singer Phil Anselmo had developed a heroin addiction to cope with back pain, which eventually escalated into an overdose while on tour with Eyehategod and White Zombie, which would leave him legally dead for 5 minutes before being revived.
+Additionally, by this point he was pursuing more side projects and Pantera became less of a focus for Anselmo.

 Reinventing the Steel was produced by the Abbott brothers in addition to Sterling Winfield, making it Pantera's first studio album since 1988's Power Metal not to be produced by Terry Date.

-In Australia, a two-disc "Tour Edition" of the album was released.
-The first disc consists of the album proper while the second is an unofficial hits compilation.